-The Workforce Innovation and Opportunity Act’s Dislocated Worker Program is intended for workers who lost jobs due to plant closures, company downsizing, or some other significant change in market conditions.
-In most cases, it must be unlikely that these dislocated workers will return to their previous employment, and they must be eligible for (or have exhausted) unemployment compensation.
-Other conditions can lead to eligibility, such as being self-employed (but not working as a result of general economic conditions), or being a displaced homemaker.
-The program tailors employment and training services to meet dislocated workers’ needs; works with workers and firms facing substantial layoffs; and encourages labor, management, and community partnerships with government to address worker dislocation.
+The Workforce Innovation and Opportunity Act’s (WIOA) Dislocated Worker Program focuses on workers who lost their jobs due to plant closures, company downsizing, or some other change in market conditions.
+Other conditions can lead to eligibility, such as being self-employed (but not working as a result of poor economic conditions), or being a displaced homemaker.
+The program tailors employment and training services to meet the needs of dislocated workers while assisting employers facing substantial layoffs by encouraging labor, management, and community and government partnerships.

-Dislocated workers are eligible for services such as comprehensive and specialized skill assessment, development of an Individual Employment Plan, labor market information, and job search and job placement assistance.
+Dislocated workers are eligible for services such as comprehensive and specialized skills assessment, development of an Individual Employment Plan, labor market information, and job search/placement assistance.
 Additional services are available for eligible dislocated workers who need additional help in getting jobs.
-The sequence of services is individualized and may include more intensive assessments, career counseling, occupational skills training, Individual Training Accounts, On-the–Job training, and job readiness training conducted with a commitment by an employer or a group of employers to employ an individual upon successful completion of training.
+The sequence of services is individualized and may include more intensive assessments such as: career counseling, occupational skills training, Individual Training Accounts, On-the–Job training, and job readiness training.
+These services are often conducted with a commitment by an employer to hire an individual upon successful completion of training.

-The program goal is to increase employment and employment retention for its participants and to provide employers with a skilled workforce and qualified job applicants.
+The program goal is to increase employment and employment retention for its participants and to provide employers with a skilled workforce.